GiacomoGasparotto/Distributed-K-means/README.md

 This approach employs small (mini) batches to optimize k-Means clustering instead of relying on a single large-batch optimization procedure.
 It has been demonstrated to offer faster convergence and can be implemented to scale k-Means with low computation cost on large datasets.

 ------------
-We implement and benchmark the above mentioned algorithm using Spark's distributed framework.
+We implement and benchmark the above mentioned algorithms using Spark's distributed framework.